 Here are five tips for a great family vacation:

 - Make “vacation” a budget item.
 A great vacation does not–no, should not–break the bank.
 You don’t have to–and should not–run up any more debt to have a great vacation.
 Make your vacation a part of your budget.
 There are different ways to do this.
+Some will avoid the fancy hotels and stick to a cheaper, but comfortable accommodation.
+Something I’ve seen a lot is investing in a camper van to stay in; though it may be a bit smaller than a hotel room, you’ll still have everything you need and you’ll save a lot of money with the ability drive around instead of booking a taxi to see the sights.
+One of my friends booked a camper van when travelling to Iceland and had a whale of a time driving in iceland!
+Remember, your kids aren’t going to remember the luxuries of a hotel; rather the experience!
 Some people save out a certain amount of money each month.
 Some set aside a portion of their tax return, or use a bonus to fund their vacation.
 However you do it, save up so you won’t overspend.
 I have used this code before to get discounted air bnb codes, great for when you need a place to stay!

 - Lower you expectations.
 Parents tend to set sky high expectations for their vacations–that this year’s vacation will be the best one ever, and that their family will remember all the magical moments they experienced.
 Let’s get real: rarely does everything go according to plan.
 Something will go wrong.
 And Junior will likely not gush over every single moment of your Disney vacation… and in a few years, he won’t remember it.
 Speaking of Disney…